dev-madhurendra/portfolio-website/README.md

 - ☕ **Java**: Leveraging the reliability of Java with Spring Boot.
 - ⚛️ **React**: Building a modern and interactive frontend with React.
 - 🚀 **Vite**: Boosting the frontend development with Vite for a faster and efficient workflow.
+- 🔥 **Sonar Cloud** : Using Sonar Cloud as a CI CD tool (for checking coverage, code smells and all)

 ## Getting Started